 Makey Makey closed circuits make beautiful music

-During a school-wide activity day in April, students from kindergarten to Grade 8 had the opportunity to explore how to create a closed circuit by using a Makey Makey invention kit.
+During a school-wide activity day in April, students from kindergarten to grade 8 had the opportunity to explore how to create a closed circuit by using a Makey Makey invention kit.
 A Makey Makey kit allows students to connect a variety of objects to computer programs.
 At Central, we have used Play-Doh compound, bananas, carrots and celery to connect to a Makey Makey electronic tool.
 Connecting these objects to wires, which are also connected to the computer, creates a closed electrical signal.

 Students can then use their connected objects to send messages to the keyboard stroke or to mouse-click signals.
 Participants programmed a Makey Makey tool to play the bongos and the piano by tapping pieces of Play-Doh compound that were connected to wires, which were connected to a computer.
 Students experimented with the abilities of the closed circuit in a number of ways.
 For example, some students tried to see if they could pass the current from one person to another.
 As one student held an earthing wire, he invited other students to touch a fingertip to his and then to attempt to make the piano keys sound by touching the Play-Doh pieces.
-When the note sounded throughout the learning commons, it was wonderful to hear the cries of joy and see their awe as students began to share information with each other such as:
+When the note sounded throughout the learning commons, it was wonderful to hear the cries of joy and see the awe as students began to share information with one another such as:

 - The necessity of the earthing wire